Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+7/12/22
+Well I haven't written an update in probably 3 weeks!
+I'm terrible.
+But, I have been updating and working (and updating and working...).
+Yesterday and today I worked mostly on the cupcake website.
+I added a 'back to the top' icon that appears when you scroll down.
+It is animated so that it catches the eye.
+I added a pharallax to the hero image.
+I added an unstyled map, by open tiles, to the contact section.
+I created a footer, that's not in a footer tag, to add the created by section.
+I increased the space between the nav and the start of the specials section.
+I fixed the specials pictures so that they are not distorted.
+Modified the layout of some of the paragraphs.
+Lastly, I updated the about me section to have a better flow.

 6/29/22
 I haven't updated in a week, but I have not been idle!
 I switched gears after running into the wall with my tic-tac-toe project.
 I have been working on my factitious cupcake website trying to get that finished.
 So far I have added more content as well as breakpoints for the header and nav.
 That might not seem like a lot for the week but I have also been studying.
 I finished my course on responsive design and then was able to implement it on multiple sites.
 Next up: Node.js and CSS animations.